My Plantiful Cooking

 Instructions

-• In a Dutch oven / soup pot, place in about ½ tablespoon of oil and heat over medium high.
+• In a Dutch oven, place in about ½ tablespoon of oil and heat over medium-high.
 Add in onion and saute until translucent, about 3-4 minutes.
-Stir in garlic, ginger and curry paste and cook for another 1-2 minutes until fragrant.

 • Add in coconut milk, water, bell pepper, broccoli, carrot and salt.
 Bring mixture to a boil, then lower heat to a gentle simmer.
 Place the lid on and cook for 10-15 minutes, or until veggies have softened, stirring every few minutes.

 • Turn off heat and toss in pan-fried tofu.
 Stir until everything is well incorporated.
-Serve it with some freshly cooked rice and enjoy !
+Serve it with some freshly cooked rice and enjoy!

 Notes